The world's economy is going through a phase without a theory

 The changes facing societies and organizations are no longer merely economic or political.
 They have become changes in demographics, politics, society, philosophy, and, above all, in vision.

-The changes facing societies and organizations are no longer merely economic or political.
-They have become changes in demographics, politics, society, philosophy, and, above all, in vision.
-With these changes, traditional economic, political, and social theories have become inadequate for this stage.
-Some view the current phase as one without a guiding theory—a phase that will persist for some time—and confidence in the ability to predict what lies ahead has become a matter of doubt.
+The changes confronting societies and organizations are no longer merely economic or political; they now encompass shifts in demographics, politics, society, philosophy, and—above all—vision.
+With these transformations, traditional economic, political, and social theories have become unsuitable for this stage.

 Share: